PhysiCell-Tools/python-loader/man/docstring/mcds.get_substrate_list.md

 ## output:
 ```
             ls_substrate: list of stings
-                alphabetically ordered list of all tracked substrates.
+                by ID ordered list of all tracked substrates.

 ```